Skip to content

 SLURM Cluster Deployment

-For large-scale processing on SLURM clusters, refer to the Launch Pipelines on SLURM section in the Cosmos-Curator documentation.
+For large-scale processing on SLURM clusters, refer to the Launch Pipelines on SLURM section in the Cosmos-Curate documentation.
 This deployment mode provides maximum computational power for processing massive datasets in production environments.